What Is Patentable Invention: Everything You Need To Know

 Certain items cannot be patented even if they meet all the criteria.
 For example, nuclear weapons technology and related inventions cannot be patented under the Atomic Energy Act of 1954.
 That's because a patent application requires the disclosure of the invention.
 The U.S. doesn't want other nations to have access to this dangerous technology once the patent term (usually 20 years) expires.

 If you need help with determining whether your invention is patentable, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.